 IV.G.
 Confidential Business Information

 As discussed in Section IV.D., Narrative Information Sheet, EPA recommends that you do not include confidential business information (CBI) in your application.
 However, if CBI is included, it will be treated in accordance with 40 CFR 2.203.
 Applicants must clearly indicate which portion(s) of their application they are claiming as CBI.
 EPA will evaluate such claims in accordance with 40 CFR Part 2.
 If no claim of confidentiality is made, EPA is not required to make the inquiry to the applicant otherwise required by 40 CFR 2.204(c)(2) prior to disclosure.
-The agency protects competitive applications from disclosure under applicable provisions of the Freedom of Information Act until the completion of the competitive selection process.

 SECTION V. – NARRATIVE REVIEW INFORMATION